Weifeng-Chen/control-a-video/README.md

 - support lora/dreambooth generation.
 - support mask generation.
 - optical flow enhancement.
+- Any other methods to improve the model.
 It's also welcomed to contribute any applications based on our models, please propose a PR.